haath/Goirate/README.md

 #### Pirate Bay mirrors

-To get a list of The Pirate Bay mirrors, use the `goirate mirrors` command.
+To get a list of The Pirate Bay mirrors, use the `mirrors` command.

 ```shell
 $ goirate mirrors